UCIDataScienceInitiative/PredictiveModeling_withPython/README.md

 Welcome to the UCI Data Science Initiative's Predictive Modeling with Python course!
 This repository contains the iPython Notebooks we'll be using throughout the day.
 Here are the steps to get started:

-1. Download and install the [Anaconda Scientific Python Distribution](https://store.continuum.io/cshop/anaconda/).
+1. If you haven't do so already, download and install the [Anaconda Scientific Python Distribution](https://store.continuum.io/cshop/anaconda/).
+If it offers to make itself your default Python distribution, allow it.
+1. Whether you've just installed Anaconda, or you have done so previously, you should now update to the latest version of the distribution (it changes very often).
   1. Open a terminal or command prompt.
   1. Type ```conda update conda``` and press enter or return.
 Confirm that you'd like it to make any changes that it offers.
   1. Type ```conda update anaconda``` and press enter or return.
 Confirm that you'd like it to make any changes that it offers.
 1. Download this repository.
 The easiest way is to download the entire repository as a ZIP file by clicking [here](https://github.com/UCIDataScienceInitiative/PredictiveModeling_withPython/archive/master.zip) or the ```Download ZIP``` button at the bottom of the right-hand column.
 Unzip the directory.
 1. Open a terminal and type ```ipython notebook```.
 Navigate to the directory containing this repository.
 1. Open "Test Notebook.ipynb".